 From 2011-2013 I was a Research Staff Member at IBM Research, India Research Lab in Bangalore where I worked on Next Generation Systems.
 I was a part of the High Performance Computing (HPC) group and also worked with the Smarter Energy group.

-Before IBM, I was a Doctoral student in the Electrical and Computer Engineering department at Carnegie Mellon University, from where I graduated in 2011.
+Before IBM (note the obfuscation of a start date), I was a Doctoral student in the Electrical and Computer Engineering department at Carnegie Mellon University, from where I graduated in 2011.
 I am fortunate to be advised (then and now) by Profs.
 Raj Reddy, Rohit Negi and Pradeep Khosla.
 My PhD research interests were in establishing theoretical and algorithmic limits and guarantees for large scale detection applications (think sensor networks) using ideas from information and coding theory.

 In the past I have worked in robust speech recognition, text-independent speaker identification, speech science, machine learning and auditory scene analysis with Prof. Richard Stern.
-I also did some work on target tracking with Ryan Kerekes and Iris recognition (the body part not the flower) with Ryan Kerekes and Jason Thronton.
+I also did some work on target tracking with Ryan Kerekes and Iris recognition (the body part not the flower) with Ryan Kerekes and Jason Thronton (who even in this day and age does not have a webpage).

 I am a proud recipient of the National Talent Search (NTSE) and the Jawaharlal Nehru (JNCASR) scholarships from the the government of India during my undergraduate studies.